rsi-models/CPR/doc_source/source/analysis.rst

 Analysis
 ========

-In this module, the function *get_dataset* retrieves a synthetic dataset constructed from the one used in the report.
-The class Results offers a couple of functions to summarize and merge the data, as well as assess preparedness for retirement.
+In this module, the function *get_dataset* retrieves a synthetic (fake) dataset.
+The class *Results* offers a few functions to summarize and merge the data, as well as assess preparedness for retirement.

 .. currentmodule:: CPR.analysis